tsuijonathan/bakery_sales_analysis/README.md

 ## **Business Description**

-Veronica's Bakery and Pasta Shop based on a real brick-and-mortar bakery located in a Canadian city with a population of 785,000.
+Veronica's Bakery and Pasta Shop is based on a real brick-and-mortar bakery located in a Canadian city with a population of 785,000.
 The shop offers a variety of products, including:

 - **Breads and Pastries**: Freshly baked daily.
 - **Sandwiches and Coffee**: Available for dine-in or takeaway.